jijisa/diskalert/README.rst

 This is a program to check disk space and alert if the used space is above the configured threshold.

-There are 3 alert transports.
+Here are the alert transports.

 * Wall transport: send alert message to the logged-in users.
 * Email transport: send alert message to the mail recipients.